dotnet/aspnetcore/docs/PreparingPatchUpdates.md

     +  <AspNetCorePatchVersion>8</AspNetCorePatchVersion>
     ```

 * Update the package archive baselines.
-This is used to make sure each build
-  of the package archives we give to Azure only contains new files and does
+This is used to make sure each build of the package archives we give to Azure only contains new files and does
   not require overwriting existing files.
 See [src/PackageArchive/ZipManifestGenerator/](/src/PackageArchive/ZipManifestGenerator/README.md) for instructions on how to run this tool.

+* Update the package baselines.
+This is used to ensure packages keep a consistent set of dependencies between releases.
+  See [eng/tools/BaselineGenerator/](/eng/tools/BaselineGenerator/README.md) for instructions on how to run this tool.

+* **For packages with source code in this repo (not a submodule):** Update the list of packages in [eng/PatchConfig.props](/eng/PatchConfig.props) to list which packages should be patching in this release.

-* Update the list of repositories which will contain changes in [build/submodules.props](/build/submodules.props).
+* **For packages still building from submodules:** Update the list of repositories which will contain changes in [build/submodules.props](/build/submodules.props).

     * `<ShippedRepository>` items represent repos which were released in a previous patch, and will not contain servicing updates in the next patch.
     * `<Repository>` items represent repos which will produce new packages in this patch.